Sharp Thresholds in Random Simple Temporal Graphs: Introduction

-Inspired by connectivity questions on Erd{\H{o}}s–R{\'e}nyi graphs, we investigate natural analogs of these questions in RSTGs.
-The fact that temporal reachability is neither transitive nor symmetrical implies the existence of a number of different thresholds for connectivity.
-More precisely, we consider the following five gradual properties: (1) a fixed node can reach another fixed node asymptotically almost surely (\aas); (2) \aas at least one node can reach all the others; (3) a fixed node can \aas reach all the others; (4) every node can reach all the others \aas (\ie the graph is \aas temporally connected); and (5) the graph \aas admits a temporal spanner with $2n - 4$ edges, which is the minimum possible due to a classical combinatorial results (see e.g.~\cite{Bumby1979}).
-Quite surprisingly, the model exhibits a regular set of incremental thresholds for these properties as follows.
+Inspired by classical results on Erd{\H{o}}s–R{\'e}nyi graphs, we investigate natural analogs of connectivity thresholds in RSTGs.
+The fact that temporal reachability is neither transitive nor symmetric implies a number of different thresholds pertaining to gradual forms of connectivity.
+We consider the following properties: (1) a fixed node can reach another fixed node asymptotically almost surely (\aas); (2) \aas at least one node can reach all others; (3) a fixed node can \aas reach all the others; and (4) every node can reach all the others \aas (\ie the graph is \emph{temporally connected} \aas).

+The first set of results in this paper is a complete characterization of these thresholds, which follow a strikingly regular set of incremental values as follows.
 The first property occurs at $p=\log n / n$ (where $\log$ is the natural logarithm), the second and third occur at $p=2 \log n / n$, and the fourth at $p=3 \log n / n$.
-All these thresholds are sharp; that is, for the threshold factors $c\in\{1,2,3\}$, the property \aas does not hold at $p=(c-o(1)) \log n / n$ and holds \aas at $p=(c+o(1)) \log n / n$.
-These sharp thresholds are summarized in \cref{tab:thresholds}.
-As for the existence of an optimal spanner (fifth property), we prove that such a spanner exists at $p=4 \log n / n$ and conjecture that this is a sharp threshold as well.
+All these thresholds are sharp; that is, for the threshold factors $c\in\{1,2,3\}$, the properties \aas do not hold at $p=(c-o(1)) \log n / n$ and hold \aas at $p=(c+o(1)) \log n / n$.
+These thresholds are summarized in \cref{tab:thresholds}.

+Subsequently, we consider the densities at which various types of spanners start to exist.
+In particular, we are interested in the emergence of (5) nearly optimal spanners (of size~$2n+o(1)$); (6) pivotal spanners (of size~$2n-2$), composed of two spanning trees glued at a single vertex, one descending in time, the other ascending subsequently; and (7) optimal spanners (of size~$2n-4$).
+Clearly, none of these structures can exist before $p=3 \log n /n$, because the corresponding graphs are not even temporally connected.
+Interestingly, nearly optimal spanners emerge essentially as soon as the graph becomes temporally connected, \ie the threshold is also $p=3 \log n /n$.
+As for pivotal spanners and optimal spanners, both exist \aas at $4 \log n /n$.
+For pivotal spanners, this constitutes a sharp threshold.
+Whether this is also the case for optimal spanners is left open---we conjecture that it is.
+These results are summarized in Table~\ref{tab:thresholds-spanner}.